Permafrost/Tundra/README.md

     * `$object` is a string, byte array, or input stream to be converted to a string.
     * `$encoding` is an optional character set to use when `$object` is a byte array or input stream.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].
   * Outputs:
     * `$string` is the given object converted to a string.